tstanford/bookmark-homepage/project/feature.md

 x refresh data on add new group

+x containerise the application

+x refactor dialogs into new components

+- setup jenkins pipeline for ci/cd - no k8s deployment yet

+- create helm chart for bookmark-homepage

+- update jenkins pipeline to deploy to k8s.

 - Drag and drop links from one group to another

 - edit bookmark